castleproject/Windsor/CONTRIBUTING.md

 1. The change works with child containers, `NoTrackingReleasePolicy` or other non-standard configuration that may affect it
 1. Documentation is accordingly updated
 1. Related issues in issue tracker are accordingly updated

+## Setting up Your Development Environment

+Some [helpful information](docs/contributing-more.md) to get you setup, build the project and make tests pass.